 The UNC REX Hospital PGY1 Pharmacy Residency will provide postgraduate pharmacists an accelerated learning opportunity in inpatient and ambulatory pharmacy operations, clinical competency development, clinical research, and leadership development.

-The UNC REX Hospital PGY1 Pharmacy Residency prepares postgraduates to begin practicing as experienced clinical pharmacists in the institutional practice setting or to enter a PGY2 residency or fellowship in their desired specialty.
+At the end of the residency year, graduates of the UNC Rex Hospital PGY1 Pharmacy residency program are prepared to begin practicing as clinical pharmacists in the institutional practice setting or to enter a PGY2 residency or fellowship in their desired specialty.

-The Residency Program was originally accredited by ASHP as a pharmacy practice residency in 2013, receiving a 3-year accreditation.
+The Residency Program was originally accredited by ASHP as a pharmacy practice residency in 2013.
 We are currently accredited by ASHP through 2020.

 PGY1 Program Design